michaeltelford/mock_service/README.md

 ### JSON

-A mock response doesn't have to contain JSON but if it does, there are some handy helpers to reduce the amount of boilerplate code.

 The gem [`rack-jsonparser`](https://github.com/michaeltelford/rack_jsonparser) provides the JSON parsing middleware.
 This means that...

-A response body consisting of a ruby `Hash` will automatically be converted into a JSON string as long as the response `Content-Type` is correctly set to `application/json`.
+A response body consisting of a ruby `Hash` will automatically be converted into a JSON string as long as the response `Content-Type` header is correctly set to `application/json`.

-Alternatively a string of JSON can be provided.
+Alternatively, a string of JSON can be provided.
 It's up to you to ensure the JSON is valid.

 ## Examples